cloudacademypilot/azure-cosmos-db-app-dev/steps/02_load-data-into-cosmos-db-with-adf/documentation.md

     !["The New Linked Services dialog is displayed"](./assets/02_Destination-Sqlapi.jpg "Select the Azure Cosmos DB service type")

-1. For Connection, click on **Create new connection**, Name the linked service targetcosmosdb and select your Azure subscription and Cosmos DB account.
-You should also select the Cosmos DB NutritionDatabase that you created earlier.
+1. For Connection, click on **New connection**, Name the linked service targetcosmosdb and select Cosmos DB account name.
+You should also select the Cosmos DB NutritionDatabase that you created earlier,click on Create.

     !["The New Linked Service dialog is displayed"](./assets/02_Destination_sub.jpg "Select the Azure Cosmos DB linked service type")